Data Sources and Limitations

 The projections are not calculated in order to pinpoint precise employment levels two years and 10 years down the road, but rather to point students, job and career changers, counselors, planners, policy makers, and others in the right direction.
 The over-riding goal is to have all of the above-named customers guided toward occupations in which there will be considerable job openings and away from occupations that are in decline or are expected to have few openings.

-The occupational employment projections are based primarily on three sets of data:
+The occupational employment projections are based primarily on four sets of data:

-• national change factors (data used to identify economic changes not captured in the first two sets of data).
+• national change factors (data used to identify economic changes not captured in the first two sets of data), and

 • In all phases of developing these projections, a degree of analyst judgment is incorporated.